rhomobile/rhomobile-docs/docs/en/edge/guide/printing.md

 			// Will return a PRINTER_STATUS...
 CONSTANT String });

-`printStoredFormatWithHash` (Only ZPL Support) - An hash which contains the key/value pairs for the stored format.
+`printStoredFormatWithHash` (supported by ZPL only) - A hash which contains the key/value pairs for the stored format.
 For ZPL formats, the key number should correspond directly to the number of the field in the format.
 Number keys should be passed as string ex: '1':'field1', '2':'field2' etc.

 Sample JavaScript code:
 	:::javascript